joseprest/programming-style-guide/workflow/submitting-changes.md

 4. If there are changes requested, commit and push changes to your branch.
 You do not need to open a new pull request, the existing pull request will automatically update.

+5. If there are new changes in the main branch that are not in your branch, update your branch with these changes.
+A pull request cannot be merged if it is not up to date with the main branch.

-5. If the pull request is approved, it will be merged.
+6. If the pull request is approved, it will be merged.